geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

      - **streamFeatures** (*boolean*) - If true then responses will be saved to disk and features will be extracted using the streaming XML parser.
 Use for large WFS GetFeatures responses.
      - **createSubtemplates** (*boolean*) - If true then subtemplates are created from the metadata fragments harvested from the WFS GetFeatures response.
 The subtemplates are stored in the GeoNetwork database and linked into the **templateId** template record to create the harvested metadata records.
 If false, then subtemplates are not created, instead the harvested fragments are copied into the **templateId** record to create normal metadata records.
      - **templateId** (*integer*) Template record that harvested fragments will copied or linked into to create metadata records.
 Use http://your_geonetwork/geonetwork/srv/eng/xml.info?type=templates to get a list of template metadata record ids that can be used for this setting.
      - **recordsCategory** (*integer*) Category id of GeoNetwork category that will be assigned to the metadata records created by the harvester.
+Use http://your_geonetwork/geonetwork/srv/eng/xml.info?type=categories to get a list of category ids that can be used for this setting.

 XML Example
 ^^^^^^^^^^^

 Harvester settings in XML are used by the harvester services - see :ref:`services_harvesting`.
+*Example of WFS Features harvester settings in XML:*

 ::